learn-co-curriculum/javascript-intro-to-functions/README.md

 ```

 It's good to be familiar with both ways of writing a function for when you start
-working with other developers, or using Google resources for help.
+working with other developers (but remember that you can always Google resources for help).

 ## Default parameters

-Ruby has an idea of allowing you to pass optional arguments by defaulting
+Ruby allows you to pass optional arguments into a method with default
 argument values.
 To create a default argument, you add an equal sign where you
 define the variable name of your argument and set it equal to the value you want
 it to default to: